 Ticino trip destinations

 There is so much to see in Ticino, that offers many different experiences.
-From the densely wooded hills, ancient Romanesque churches, medieval castles to crystal clear lakes.
+From the densely wooded hills, ancient Romanesque churches, and medieval castles to crystal clear lakes.
 I’ve mapped out the most interesting places to visit, some of them are still on my bucket list.
 That´s why I am looking forward to our trip to Ticino this month.

 The largest town in Ticino is a great starting point.
 Walk from the Piazza della Riforma along the lakeshore promenade to the park Parco Cívico, where you can relax either on the grass or on the small beach.